Witiko/doctoral-thesis/main.md

 ## Research Questions
 ## Thesis Contributions
 ## Thesis Structure

 # Background {#background}

+In order to understand math information retrieval systems, we have to understand their applications, the kinds of information they retrieve, the techniques they use for the retrieval, and the different objectives that they have to fulfill.

+In this chapter, I will describe the following:

+1. In Section \vref{sec:digital-mathematical-libraries}, I will describe digital mathematical libraries as the main application of math information retrieval systems.

+2. In Section \vref{sec:math-representations}, I will describe the different kinds of math information that focus on different aspects of the language of mathemathics and show how they are represented.

+3. In Section \vref{sec:math-information-retrieval}, I will describe the math information retrieval techniques based on sparse data, dense data, and structural and semantic matching.

+4. In Section \vref{sec:objectives-and-evaluation}, I will descibe the three major objectives of math information retrieval and how we can evaluate math information retrieval systems on these objectives.

 ## Digital Mathematical Libraries
+\label{sec:digital-mathematical-libraries}

+According to @bouche2008some, the first actual formulation of the concept of a digital mathematical library goes back to the project of the eponymous project of the Cornell University [@thomas2004digital]:

 ### ArXiv
 ### Mini-DML
 ### The European Digital Mathematical Library
 ### Global Digital Mathematical Library

 ## Math Representations
+\label{sec:math-representations}

 ## Math Information Retrieval
+\label{sec:math-information-retrieval}

 ### Sparse Retrieval
 ### Dense Retrieval
 ### Structural and Semantic Matching
 ### Learning to rank

 ## Objectives and Evaluation
+\label{sec:objectives-and-evaluation}

 ### Accuracy
 ### Interpretability
 ### Speed